AndrewCathcart/project-setup/README.md

 - clones the Github repo into the project folder
 - installs autopep8 through pipenv
 - creates an empty README.md
+- performs the initial commit of these files
 - finally opens the project in VSCode.

 ## Installation